-When do you think Canadians will start to see some relief?
+Oh well.
+We figured it couldn't hurt to ask politely.
+Anyway, when do you think Canadians will start to see some relief?
 What do you expect to happen over the next year?

 Generally, I think we're near the top.
-Where inflation, employment and the economy trend over the next few months will dictate whether the BoC needs to raise its rate even further.
+Where inflation and the economy trend over the next few months will dictate whether the BoC needs to raise its rate even further.
 But over the next year, I would certainly expect rates to remain high.
 And even when the BoC does begin to cut its policy rate, it seems unlikely that interest rates will go back down to where they used to be.
 In my view, we should be getting ready for relatively higher rates to remain for several years out.

 Keep in mind that although interest rates seem very high right now, it is because rates were unusually low for a long period.
 So there's a bit of a reset happening to the “new normal."